netdata/netdata/database/engine/README.md

 An important observation is that RAM usage depends on both the `page cache size` and the `dbengine disk space` options.

+## File descriptor requirements

+The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming slave or master server).
+When configuring your system you should make sure there are at least 60 file descriptors available per `dbengine` instance.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdatabase%2Fengine%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)]()